 |Apple Card 3% Daily Cash||Yes||Yes|

-While we think the biggest reason to go with the iPhone Upgrade Program is definitely the upgrade part, there are some more benefits to it over the Payment Plan.
+While we think the biggest reason to go with the iPhone Upgrade Program vs. payments is definitely the yearly upgrade, there are some more benefits to it over the Payment Plan.

 First, if you decide to not upgrade, you can still just pay off the rest and you'll get to keep the phone.
 So the upgrade part is entirely optional, but it's a huge perk.
 And upgrades can be done once you have made 12 payments (or even as early as six months by paying off the other six months worth of your loan), and you get a new loan once trading in the old phone and obtaining the new one.